chinsyo/awesome-swiftui/README.md

 ---

-A curated list of awesome SwiftUI libraries and snippets.
+A curated list of awesome SwiftUI libraries and sessions.

 ## Contributing